Saltwater Fish or Freshwater Fish – Which is Better for you?

 Fish and Rice Diets

 People eat more fish and rice in the Asian countries, like Japan and the Philippines, than anywhere else.
-Filipinos consider themselves poor if they can only eat fish and rice.
+Filipinos consider themselves poor if that’s all they can eat.
 They don’t know how wrong they are.

-Many fish varieties, along with shellfish, contain important omega-3 fatty acids which add to overall health more than other types of meat (like beef, pork, etc.).
-People who have regular servings of fish in their diet tend to live longer than those who don’t.
+Many varieties, along with shellfish, contain important omega-3 fatty acids which add to overall health more than other types of meat (like beef, pork, etc.).
+People who have regular servings in their diet tend to live longer than those who don’t.

 I add fish to my diet when possible and I’ve managed to eat tuna at least once per week (usually in a tuna salad sandwich), which is what authorities recommend as a limit due to the levels of mercury found in most tuna.
 I disagree with the authorities because tuna has selenium as well, which counteracts mercury.